ViniciusCPSouza/icc_experiments/ic3_epicc_initial_analysis/scripts/README.txt

       Android SDK: http://dl.google.com/android/android-sdk_r24.3.4-linux.tgz

+<------------------- @Vinicius, I think it is a good idea to automate these previous step to avoid misconfiguration.
+Please take a look at script download-deps.sh.
+I will run the following steps once you make sure download-deps is correct (there are some missing parts that you can fill).
+Thanks!

   - run the 'setup.sh' script:

       ./setup.sh <path to the android jar> <path to the ic3 jar> <path to the epicc jar> <path to the dare script> <path to apks folder>